enormandeau/snplift/README.md

 If you use SNPLift, please cite the following paper:

-(*TODO* Add bioRxiv link and update to v1.0.0)
+(not yet available)

 ## Benchmark

 When transferring millions of positions, once the genome is indexed, SNPLift will typically transfer between 0.5 and 1 million positions per minute.
-For example, 50M *Zea mays* SNPs were transferred in 53m06s.
+For example, 50M *Zea mays* SNPs were transferred in 53m53s, or about 0.98 million SNPs transfered per minute.
 For datasets with less than 1M positions, using 1 to 10 CPUs is recommended.
 Above that, run time will decrease up to 40 CPUs, but the overall efficiency is also reduced.
 Overall, using 10 CPUs is always a good choice and values above 20 CPUs will be more wasteful of ressources, even on large datasets.
 See article in the **Citation** section above for more benchmark details.

 ## Installation